TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 Identify the issue
 ==================

-Before you report a bug, make sure that the issue you report will be helpful by following these guidelines:
+Before you report a bug or suggest a new feature, make sure that the issue you report will be helpful by following these guidelines:

-Check for existing issues
-   Search for already existing issues for this problem.
-You can use `Forger <https://forger.typo3.com>`__ to search for existing issues, as already described in the previous paragraph.

 Remove side effects
    Work on a TYPO3 instance which is as clean as possible so you can